Click to Skip Ahead

 Poodle mixed breeds have been popular for years.
-Two common ones you’ve probably heard about are the Maltipoo (Maltese + Poodle) and the Goldendoodle (Golden Retriever + Poodle).
-While these two breeds may share poodle ancestry, they have some significant differences, too.
-We have the information you need about Maltipoos and Goldendoodles, whether you’re just curious about these two mixed breeds or are seriously considering adding a pup to your family.
+Two common ones that you’ve probably heard about are the Maltipoo (Maltese + Poodle) and the Goldendoodle (Golden Retriever + Poodle).
+While these two breeds may share Poodle ancestry, they have significant differences too.
+We have the information that you need about Maltipoos and Goldendoodles here, whether you’re just curious about these two mixes or are seriously considering adding a pup to your family.

 Visual Differences